Elena Poniatowska: Background

-Poniatowska lives in a house near Plaza Federico Gamboa in the Chimalistac neighborhood of the Álvaro Obregón borough in Mexico City.
-The house is filled chaotically with books.
-Spaces which do not have books in or on them contain photographs of her family and paintings by Francisco Toledo.
-She works at home, often forgetting to do other things like go to the gym as she gets involved in her writing.
-Although it takes time away from writing, she does her domestic chores herself, including paying bills, grocery shopping, and cooking.
+Poniatowska lives in a house near the Plaza Federico Gamboa in the Chimalistac neighborhood of Mexico City's Álvaro Obregón borough.
+The house is filled with books.
+Spaces without books contain photographs of her family and paintings by Francisco Toledo.
+She works at home.

 Career

-Poniatowska has published novels, non-fiction books, journalistic essays, and many forewords and prologues to books on Mexican artists.
+Poniatowska has published novels, nonfiction books, journalistic essays, and many forewords and prologues to books on Mexican artists.
 Much of her writing has focused on social and human rights issues, especially those related to women and the poor.

-Poniatowska began her writing career in 1953 at 21 years of age with the newspaper Excélsior and the next year with a publication called Novedades de México, both of which she still occasionally writes for.
-Her first writing assignments consisted of interviews of famous people and society columns related to Mexico's upper class.
+Poniatowska began her writing career in 1953 with Excélsior and the next year with the publication Novedades de México, both of which she still occasionally writes for.
+Her first writing assignments were interviews of famous people and society columns related to Mexico's upper class.
 Her first published interview was with the ambassador of the United States.
-She stated that she began "like a donkey" knowing nothing and learning on the job.
-She was first published under her French name of Hélene but later changed it to Elena, or sometimes using Anel.
-Poniatowska published her first book in 1954, called Lilus Kikus and since then her career has been a mix of journalism and creative writing.
-Despite that the years from the 1950s and 1970s offered limited opportunities for women, she eventually moved from interviews and society stories into literary profiles and stories about social issues.
-She emerged as a subtly present female voice in a patriarchal society even though she was referred to as "Elenita" (little Elena) and her work often dismissed as naïve interviews and "children's" literature.
-She progressed by persistence rather than by direct confrontation.
+She says she began "like a donkey", knowing nothing and learning on the job.
+She was first published under her French name, Hélene, but later changed it to Elena, and sometimes used Anel.
+Poniatowska published her first book, Lilus Kikus, in 1954, and since then has done both journalism and creative writing.
+The years from the 1950s to the '70s offered limited opportunities for women, but she eventually moved from interviews and society stories to literary profiles and stories on social issues.
+She emerged as a subtly present female voice in a patriarchal society, even as she was called "Elenita" (little Elena) and her work was often dismissed as naïve interviews and children's literature.
+She progressed by persistence rather than direct confrontation.

-Poniatowska most influential work has been "testimonial narratives," writings based both on historical facts and accounts by people who normally are not recorded by the media.
-She began writing on social issues after a visit to Lecumberri, a famous former prison, to interview several incarcerated railway workers who had gone on strike.
+Poniatowska most influential work has been "testimonial narratives", writings based both on historical facts and accounts by people normally not recorded by the media.
+She began writing on social issues after a visit to Lecumberri, a prison, to interview several incarcerated railway workers who had gone on strike.
 She found prisoners eager to talk and share their life stories.
 She interviewed Subcomandante Marcos in 1994.
-Much of this work has been compiled into seven volumes including Todo México (1991–1999), Domingo siete (1982) and Palabras cruzadas (1961).
-Her best known book of this type is La noche de Tlatelolco which contains the testimonies of the victims of the 1968 student massacre in Mexico City.
+Much of this work has been compiled into seven volumes, including Todo México (1991–1999), Domingo siete (1982), and Palabras cruzadas (1961).
+Her best-known book of this type is La noche de Tlatelolco, which contains testimony of the victims of the 1968 student massacre in Mexico City.